weiziqianpsych/cookiemilk_tutorial/cookiemilk_tutorial/source/Functions for network visualization.md

 ## average_graph()

-`average_graph(data, keyterms, pfnet=True, max=1, min=0.1, r=np.inf, n_core=None)`
+`average_graph(data, keyterms, pfnet=True, max=1, min=0.1, r=np.inf, n_core=None, detailed=True)`

 ### Description
-Generate an average graph.
+Generate an average graph based on several graphs.

 ### Arguments

-`data`: a list object containing multiple Networkx graph objects.
+`data`: A list object containing several NetworkX graphs.

-`keyterms`: A list object containing some string variables, each string is one key-term.
+`keyterms`: A list object containing some string variables, each string is a key-term used in a graph.

-`pfnet`: Whether the data should be converted into an undirected PFNet.
-The default value is False.
+`pfnet`: A Boolean value specifying if the data should be converted into an undirected PFNet.
+The default value is True.

-`max`: A parameter used to convert the similarity matrix into the dissimilarity matrix if necessary. for example, if each value of the original matrix ranges from 0 to 1, then "max" will be 1 and "min" will be 0.1.
-If values of both "max" and "min" are None (which is the default value), then the original matrix will be used.
+`max`: A number used to convert the similarity matrix into the dissimilarity matrix if necessary when calculating a PFNet.
+For example, if each value of the original matrix ranges from 0 to 1, you can set max=1 and min=0.1.
+If values of both "max" and "min" are None, the original matrix will be used.
+The default value is 1.

-`min`: See "max".
+`min`: A number used when calculating a PFNet.
+Please see "max".
+The default value is 0.1.

-`r`: A parameter of the pathfinder algorithm.
-Considering that the mental perception of concept relation is the ordinal scale, we set "r" as infinity, see "Schvaneveldt, R. W., Durso, F. T., & Dearhold, D. W. (1989).
+`r`: A number used when calculating a PFNet.
+Considering that the mental perception of concept relation is in the ordinal scale, the default value of `r` is infinity (i.e., np.inf).
+Please see "Schvaneveldt, R. W., Durso, F. T., & Dearhold, D. W. (1989).
 Network structures in proximity data.
 Psychology of Learning and Motivation, 24, 249-284".

-`n_core`: an integer representing the number of nodes with the highest node centrality keep in the average graph.
-The default value is `None`, representing that all key-terms and links are kept.
+`n_core`: An integer specifying the number of nodes with the highest node centrality keep in the average graph.
+The default value is None, representing that all key-terms and links will be kept.

+`detailed`: A boolean, the default value is True.
+If detailed=True, there will be a printed message shown an average graph is generated successfully.

 ### Value
 A NetworkX graph of the average network.